Coastal Marina Hit by Hurricane Michael

 The total square footage of the head pier, docks, and fuel dock is approximately 16,500 square feet.
 The bayside docks are also equipped with wooden wave attenuators.
 Each boat slip is also equipped with water and electrical service.
 There are also 13 slips equipped with boat lifts and canopies.

 Attached to the marina is a two-story over-water bar and grill that is built on a dock structure.
 The restaurant has a wrap-around deck, a metal canopy, and an outdoor bar and entertainment area.
 The restaurant is constructed over a 7,500-square-foot dock structure, like the marina docks.
 The buildings are then constructed on top of the deck structure.
 The full-service restaurant consists of a kitchen, dining areas, a large function area, a bar, and an outside entertainment area.
 The structure is wood framed with a plywood subfloor, in some cases applied over dock boards.
 The exteriors are mostly vinyl siding and trim.
 The roofs are flat with modified bitumen or membrane roofing materials.
 Interior finishes are mostly glued-down carpet and ceramic tile.
-Walls are mostly painted drywall or paneling.
+Walls are mostly painted drywall or panelling.
 There are three large canvas or metal-covered awnings.

 In addition to the marina and restaurant, there is also an office suite and retail area constructed on land and accessed by the boardwalk.
 The boardwalk serves as access to the restaurant and marina.
-This building is approximately 4,100 square feet and consists of the ship’s store, harbor master’s office, rental suites, laundry, restaurant office, and support and storage areas.
+This building is approximately 4,100 square feet and consists of the ship’s store, harbour master’s office, rental suites, laundry, restaurant office, and support and storage areas.
 This building is also wood framed with drywall walls, ACT ceilings, membrane roofs, and vinyl siding.

 The Initial Hurricane Damage Assessment